ad4mvojtech/efd/05-storytelling/draft-1.md

 # MY INTERESTS DURING MY LIFE

 Hi there, I'm Adam!
 I thought I'd take a moment to share a little bit about myself and the journey that has shaped who I am today.
-I have picked a few highlights from my life, things I've enjoyed or once cherished, to give you a glimpse into the evolution of my interests.
+I have picked a few highlights from my life, things I've enjoyed, to give you an insight into the evolution of my interests.

 ## EARLY LIFE

 I was always seen as the friendly, approachable kid, known for striking up conversations with strangers while waiting for a doctor's appointment or simply wandering through the shopping mall.

 I was born on a leap year, my birthday is around every four years.
 When there is no 29th of February, we celebrate either on February 28th or March 1st.
-Fortunately, I share this unique birthday "curse" with one other person in my life — my twin sister. (fotka tebe a segry)
+Fortunately, I share this unique birthday "curse" with one other person in my life — my twin sister.

+_me and my sister celebrating the 21st birthday together_

 ## MY ENGLISH JOURNEY